EmmaTheMartian/taiyo/doc/taiyo/design.md

 (print "Hello, World!")

 # Brace indicate compile-time code, these expressions are evaluated in a Hoshi
-# runtime at compile time and can be used to generate run-time code.
+# run-time at compile time and can be used to generate run-time code.
 {print "Hello, World!"}

 # Expressions can be nested infinitely, and compile-time expressions can be